Non-semistable exceptional objects in hereditary categories: some remarks and conjectures: Introduction

 Let $\rho$, $\rho'$ be exceptional representations, $\alpha$, $\alpha'$ be their dimension vectors and let $A$, $A'$ be the supports of $\alpha$, $\alpha'$.
 When $Q$ has no edges loops and $\alpha$ or $\alpha'$ has only one nontrivial value, i. e. $A$ or $A'$ is a single element set, then $F_{\rho, \rho'}^Q$ has maximal rank (Lemma \ref{lemma with one simple representation}).

-In Section \ref{without loops} we consider quivers without loops and exceptional representations whose dimension vectors are thin, i. e. the componenets of these vectors take values in $\{0,1\}$ (see Definition \ref{thin}).
+In Section \ref{without loops} we consider quivers without loops and exceptional representations whose dimension vectors are thin, i. e. the components of these vectors take values in $\{0,1\}$ (see Definition \ref{thin}).
 The main result of this section (Lemma \ref{lemma with units}) is that, when the graph of $Q$ has no loops, for any two thin exceptional representations $\rho$, $\rho'$ the linear map $F_{\rho,\rho'}^Q$ has maximal rank.
 The last Lemma \ref{about A cap A' single element} of this section considers some cases in which $A\cap A'$ is a single element set and $\rho$, $\rho'$ are not restricted to be with thin dimension vectors.

 In Section \ref{star shaped} we restrict $Q$ further.
 We consider star shaped quivers with any orientation of the arrows (see Figure \ref{star shaped quiver}).
 We allow here the exceptional representations to have hill dimension vector (Definition \ref{hill}) in addition to thin dimension vectors.
-It is shown that for any two exceptional representations $\rho, \rho' \in Rep_k(Q)$, whose dimension vectors are hill or thin, the map $F_{\rho,\rho'}^Q$ has maximal rank (Proposition \ref{main coro sect 5}).
+It is shown that for any two exceptional representations $\rho, \rho' \in Rep_k(Q)$, s.t. one of them is thin and the dimension vector of the other is hill or thin, the map $F_{\rho,\rho'}^Q$ has maximal rank (Proposition \ref{main coro sect 5}).
+It follows that in a star quiver with three arms $Q$ for any two exceptional representations $\rho, \rho'$ we have ${\rm Hom}(\rho,\rho')=0$ or ${\rm Ext}^1(\rho,\rho')=0$ provided that $\rho$ or $\rho'$ is a thin representation, since in this case from \cite{Ringelv3} it follows that all exceptional representations are thin or hill.

-A natural question is whether the dimension vectors of all exceptional representations in a given star shaped quiver are either hill or thin ?

-Since the answer of this question is positive for any Dynkin quiver $Q$ (Remark \ref{the dimension vectors in dynkin}) and for the extended Dynkin quivers $\wt{\mathbb E}_6$, $\wt{\mathbb E}_7$, $\wt{\mathbb E}_8$ (Lemma \ref{some extended cases}), it follows that for any two exceptional representations $\rho$, $\rho'$ in a Dynkin quiver $Q$ or in an extended Dynkin quiver of the type $\wt{\mathbb E}_6$, $\wt{\mathbb E}_7$, $\wt{\mathbb E}_8$ the linear map $F_{\rho,\rho'}^Q$ has maximal rank(Corollary \ref{coro1}).
-Thus, in these quivers we have $\Hom(\rho, \rho')=0$ or ${\rm Ext}^1(\rho,\rho')=0$.
-This property for Dynkin quivers follows easily from the fact that $Rep_k(Q)$ is representation directed for Dynkin $Q$ (see \cite[p.
-59]{Ringel} for the argument and \cite{BGP}, \cite{DR} for the fact that Dynkin quivers are representation directed).\footnote{We thank Pranav Pandit for pointing us these references.} However $\wt{\mathbb E}_6$, $\wt{\mathbb E}_7$, $\wt{\mathbb E}_8$ are not representation directed, since they are representation-infinite (see \cite[5.5, p.
-307]{Andrzej}), so this argument can not be applied to them.
-We expect that the arguments in Sections \ref{the linear map}, \ref{without loops}, \ref{star shaped} can be extended further to show that $\Hom(\rho, \rho')=0$ or ${\rm Ext}^1(\rho,\rho')=0$ for any two exceptional representations $\rho$, $\rho'$ in $\wt{\mathbb D}_n$ for $n\geq 5$.

 Star-shaped quivers have been extensively studied (going back to \cite{GP}, \cite{BGP} and recently e.g. \cite{AH}), but to the best of our knowledge Proposition \ref{main coro sect 5} is new.